— About Michelle Blankenship —

 Her former in-house authors include Günter Grass, Jesmyn Ward, Wisława Szymborska, Umberto Eco, Kaye Gibbons, Roger Angell, Charles Simic, Ursula K. Le Guin, Rory Stewart, and several others.

 During her time as an in-house publicist, she served as Director of Publicity for Harcourt and as an Associate Director of Publicity at Bloomsbury.
-In April of 2013, she went freelance and in that capacity she has worked with an impressive roster of authors, including Jesmyn Ward, Rebecca Walker, Eimear McBride, Susan Wiggs, Judy Foreman, and Mitchell S. Jackson.
+In April of 2013, she went freelance and in that capacity she has worked with an impressive roster of authors, including Jesmyn Ward, Rebecca Walker, Eimear McBride, Barney Frank, Martha S. Jones, James Forman, Jr., and Mitchell S. Jackson.
 Born and raised in Ohio, Michelle lives in New York City.
-View full CV

 Q&A with Michelle Blankenship